Mai Tai Cocktail Recipe - How to mix up this classic Tiki drink

-By Timo Torner / Last updated on March 20, 2023
+By Timo Torner / Last updated on May 9, 2023

 The Mai Tai is a true tropical cocktail legend and a member of the so-called Holy Trinity of Tiki drinks.
-It's a gorgeous blend of white and dark Rum, citrus flavors from fresh lime juice, and orgeat that can blow your socks off.
+It's a gorgeous blend of white and dark rum, citrus flavors from fresh lime juice, and orgeat that can blow your socks off.

 Mai Tai Cocktail on table garnished with pineapple

-So let's see how you can make an original Mai Tai that showcases the Rum and be as fruity as it is delicious.
+So let's see how you can make an original Mai Tai that showcases the rum and be as fruity as it is delicious.

 Mai Tai Cocktail on table garnished with pineapple

-Mai Tai
+Mai Tai Recipe

 A delicious tiki cocktail.